 Use a miter saw (or have your home improvement store make the cuts for you) and cut two 30″ pieces from your 1x3x8.

 Connect the two 30″ boards together with 1 1/4″ Kreg screws.

 4. Sand and Stain the Towel Rack

 Sand and stain the wood towel rack.
-I used a Pre-Stain Wood Conditioner and this stain color.
+I used a Pre-Stain Wood Conditioner and this stain stain color.
 I also used an oil based poly to seal the wood since damp towels are going to be hung on this towel rack.
-For help on how to stain wood for a beautiful finish, check out my tutorial here.
+For help on how to stain wood for a beautiful finish, check out my how to stain wood tutorial.

 5. Attach metal hooks and attach towel rack to wall

 Attach your metal hooks to the wood towel rack, evenly spaced, with wood screws.
 I used 3/4″ wood screws for my hooks.
 The metal hooks didn’t have the best hardware on the back to attach to the towel rack, so I may be putting some screws through the front of them.

 To attach the towel rack to the wall, I screwed two screws into our wall studs and then pilot holes on the back of the towel rack to line up with those screws so the towel rack would be flush with the wall.